Over the autumn SE24 proceeded with solar PV installations at St Christopher’s Hospice and Dulwich College.

 Lord George Building

-Our contractors cannot work on this site during term-time, so our first array was installed in the Autumn half term.
-The second array and associated electrical works are scheduled for the first week of the Christmas holidays with final commissioning and start of generation in early January.
+Our contractors cannot work on this site during term-time, so our first array was installed in the autumn half term (see photo below).
+The second array and associated electrical works were scheduled for the first week of the Christmas holidays with final commissioning and start of generation in 2018.

 Swimming Pool Building